Refined analytic torsion as analytic function on the representation variety and applications: Refined analytic torsion as a holomorphic section

-We then consider the cone complex $\Cone^\b(J_z)$ of the map $J_z$.
-This is a finite dimensional acyclic complex with a fixed basis, obtained from the bases of $\Ome^\b(z)$, defined \S \ref{SS:basis}, and $C^\b_d(K,\gam(z))$.
+We then consider the restriction $J_z|_{\Ome^\b(z)}$ of $J_z$ to the finite dimensional complex $\Ome^\b(z)$ and study the cone complex $\Cone^\b(J_z|_{\Ome^\b(z)})$ of the map $J_z$.
+This is a finite dimensional acyclic complex with a fixed basis, obtained from the bases of $\Ome^\b(z)$, defined in \S \ref{SS:basis}, and $C^\b_d(K,\gam(z))$.
 The torsion of this complex is equal to $f(z)$.
 An application of \refl{asyclicanalytic} to this complex proves Theorem~\ref{T:holomsection}.

 In the definition of the integration map $J_z$ we have to take into account the fact that the vector bundles $E_{\gam(z)}$ and $E=E_{\gam(0)}$ are isomorphic but not equal.
 The integration map $J_z$, cf. \refss{combin}, is a map from $\Ome^\b_d(M,E_{\gam(z)})$ to the cochain complex $C^\b_d(K,\gam(z))$, which is not equal to the complex $C^\b_d(K,\gam(0))$.
 Fix an Euler structure on $M$.
 It defines an isomorphism between the complexes $C^\b_d(K,\gam(0))$ and $C^\b_d(K,\gam(z))$ which depends on $z$.
 The study of this isomorphism, which is conducted in \refss{tilC-C}, is important for the understanding of the properties of $J_z$.
-In particular, it is used to show that $J_z$ is complex differentiable at $0$, which implies that the cone complex $\Cone^\b(J_z)$ satisfies the conditions of \refl{asyclicanalytic}.
+In particular, it is used to show that in a certain sense $J_z$ is complex differentiable at $0$, which implies that the cone complex $\Cone^\b(J_z)$ satisfies the conditions of \refl{asyclicanalytic}.